AFI FEST 2019: CAPSULE REVIEWS

 The American Film Institute’s annual film festival is arguably Los Angeles’ best and most comprehensive annual fete of feature, documentary, short, animated, domestic and foreign cinema, plus panels and parties, taking place in Hollywood from Nov.
 14-21.
 Here are capsule reviews of some of AFI Fest 2019’s myriad productions.

-CLEMENCY: Film Review
+THE TWO POPES: Film Review

 Recommended for You